esheldon/nsim/config/README.md

         c1: -6.240e-04 +/- 3.107e-05
         c2: 4.938e-04 +/- 3.107e-05
     - clearly something very wrong with the psf shear correction

+    - run-bd31mcal-t02
+        - mike's new suggestion for the pixel

 - sim-stars01
     - stars, goes with bd21